T-34: T-34-85

-With the T-43 canceled, the Soviet command made the decision to retool the factories to produce an improved version of the T-34.
+With the T-43 cancelled, the Soviet command made the decision to retool the factories to produce an improved version of the T-34.
 Its turret ring was enlarged from 1,425 mm (56 in) to 1,600 mm (63 in), allowing a larger turret to be fitted supporting the larger 85 mm gun.
 The prototype T-43's turret design was hurriedly adopted by Vyacheslav Kerichev at the Krasnoye Sormovo Factory to fit the T-34.
 This was a larger three-man turret, with radio (previously in the hull) and observation cupola in the roof.
 Now the tank commander needed only to command (aided by cupola and radio systems), leaving the operation of the gun to the gunner and the loader.
 The turret was bigger and less sloped than the original T-34 turret, making it a bigger target (due to the three-man crew and bigger gun), but with thicker 90 mm armour, making it more resistant to enemy fire.
 The shells were 50% heavier (9 kg) and were much better in the anti-armour role, and reasonable in a general purpose role, though only 55–60 could be carried, instead of 90–100 of the earlier shells.
 The resulting new tank, the T-34-85, was seen as a compromise between advocates for the T-43 and others who wanted to continue to build as many 76 mm-armed T-34s as possible without interruption.

 Interior of a T-34-85 viewed from the driver's hatch, showing the ammunition boxes on which the loader had to stand in the absence of a turret basket.
 In the foreground is the driver's seat.
 Levers for radiator flaps can be seen on the firewall.